-Too Dumb to Live: When all the designers were asked who should go home, Vanessa had a verbal diarrea and chose herself, saying she was the worst sewer of the group.
-She promptly regreted saying that to the judges.
+Too Dumb to Live: When all the designers were asked who should go home, Vanessa had a verbal diarrhea and chose herself, saying she was the worst sewer of the group.
+She promptly regretted saying that to the judges.

 Bunny-Ears Lawyer: He's a very good tailor, but tends to bounce and dance around his dressform and talk about happiness and bliss.

 In a minor level, Julia requested from Austin a very crazy bride gown that landed him in the Bottom 3.